ReviewETF Logo

 VGS

-VGS wins on size, liquidity, track record, and distributions.
-BGBL wins on fee and has marginally outperformed since launch.
-The fee gap is the central question.
+VGS wins on size, track record and distributions.
+BGBL wins on fee — and has now marginally out-performed VGS on every comparable timeframe since its launch.
+The fee gap is still the central question.

 The Fee: 0.18% vs 0.08%

 BGBL charges less than half the fee of VGS.
-On any portfolio, that saving is:
+The annual dollar saving:

 Portfolio Size